dclnbrght/web/content-software/fullstack-software-engineers-in-the-ai-era.md

 There is also concern for students who are about to enter the job market.
 Universities and collages need to prepare students to work in this new reality of the AI era.
 Students need tuition in prompting and managing AI agents, understanding broader system architecture and reviewing AI generated code.

-It will likely become more challenging for small/medium companies to onboard new engineers however we all have to adapt to this new normal.
-The engineers who develop architectural thinking skills alongside AI fluency will be the ones who thrive in the agentic AI era, whether they've built that foundation through experience in fullstack roles or by intentionally broadening from a specialist career path.
+It will likely become more challenging for small/medium companies to onboard new engineers, however we all have to adapt to this new normal.
+The engineers who develop architectural thinking skills alongside AI fluency will be the ones who thrive in the agentic AI era, whether they've built those skills through experience in fullstack roles or by intentionally broadening from a specialist career path.

 <div id="comments" class="comments"></div>